studydefi/money256/README.md

 # money256
-Entry to hack-money.
+An entry for the [HackMoney](https://hackathon.money/) hackathon.

-This project builds on top of [UpSideDai](https://github.com/Daichotomy/UpSideDai) to create a [CFD](https://en.wikipedia.org/wiki/Contract_for_difference) that is:
+This project builds on top of [UpSideDai](https://github.com/Daichotomy/UpSideDai)'s concepts to create a [CFD](https://en.wikipedia.org/wiki/Contract_for_difference) that is:

 1. Leveraged
 2. Fully backed by some collateral (e.g. DAI) at every given step